error311/filerise-docker/README.md

   - Ensured the CSRF token is generated in `config.php` and returned via a `token.php` endpoint.
   - Updated front-end code (e.g. in `main.js`) to fetch the CSRF token and update meta tags.
 - **Session Expiration Handling:**
-  - Updated the `loadFileList` function to check for HTTP 401 responses and trigger a logout or redirect if the session has expired.
+  - Updated the `loadFileList` and other functions to check for HTTP 401 responses and trigger a logout or redirect if the session has expired.

 ## File Management Improvements